 The example shown in the chart above uses a hypothetical investor and is based on historical Australian market performance data for the period 1992 to 2019.
 The investor illustrated in the chart retired at the end of 1992 with an investment balance of $350,000.
 His portfolio was 50% invested in Australian equities and 50% in Australian bonds.
 Following his retirement, he lived off his retirement savings, drawing $22,530, indexed to inflation, each year.

 Managing sequencing risk in retirement – what are the options?

 Here are some steps you can take to manage sequencing risk in retirement:

 - Check in with a financial adviser to make sure you are comfortable with your current investments and the risk you’re taking on.
 Reducing your exposure to the share market may help to reduce sequencing risk.

-- Consider complementing your existing retirement income with income that’s not linked to the performance of the share market, such as a lifetime annuity.
+- Consider complementing your existing retirement income with income that’s not linked to the share market.

 - Talk to an adviser about using an income ‘bucketing’ strategy.
 In very simple terms, this means having enough cash set aside so you can recover from a large fall in the share market before you continue to withdraw income.